andrewmashhadi/Melanoma_Classification_Project/README.md

 Our model consists of a Two-Network Ensemble.
 The first network trains a convolutional neural network using only the image data, and the second network trains a single layer multi-layer perceptron (the number of layers and neurons for this MLP network was tuned).
 Then, the two networks are joined for one last layer before generating predictions (number of neurons also tuned).
 This general architecture has been used in the past.
 However, in this case, I have decided to use the all-new 2022 ResNeSt network for the CNN.
 Additionally, I trained a similar model with a basic CNN structure to compare the results to the ResNeSt results.

-Therefore, our two models are:
+Therefore, the two CNN models trained were:

 ### Convolutional Neural Network with Image Augmentation, Batch Normalization, Adam Optimizer and L2 Regularization